Tahkus/neighborhood-map/README.md

 * [escapme-string-regexp](https://www.npmjs.com/package/escape-string-regexp)
 * [sort-by](https://www.npmjs.com/package/sort-by)

+## Scripts

+In the project directory you may run the following from the command line:

+`npm start`
+Runs the app in development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will automatically reload if you make changes to the code.

+`npm test`
+Runs the test watcher in an interactive mode.
+By default, runs tests related to files changed since the last commit.

+`npm run build`
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed.

+To learn more see [Create Reace App documentation](https://facebook.github.io/create-react-app/docs/getting-started) and the [deployment](https://facebook.github.io/create-react-app/docs/deployment) section.

 ## Service Worker

 The service worker for this app will only work when in production mode.
-You can find out more about production mode [here](https://medium.com/@baphemot/understanding-react-deployment-5a717d4378fd).
+Please refer to the Scripts section for information about getting the app in production mode.

 ## Resources Used